Wild & Scenic Film Festival On TourVirtual - 7th Annual - Jupiter, FL

 The 2021 theme, Resilient by Nature, is a reminder that, as individuals and communities, we are inherently resilient, drawing on our strengths, talents, and lived experiences to innovate and inspire positive change for a better world.

 Watch with your family from any smart TV or smart device.
 Lobby time and chat begins at 6:30 pm and films begin at 7:00 pm.
 Tickets start at $20, purchase online beginning Mar 1, 2021.
 Ticket includes access to the online event with special guest hosts, chat room, event program, door prize entry and more!
-Food options from local restaurants will also be available.
+Enjoy take-out or delivery food options from our local restaurant partner.

 2021 Film Showing